 USC Student Health is committed to respecting the rights and responsibilities of all its patients.
 Students receiving services at any one of its health centers are informed of the following patient rights and responsibilities statement.

-Students receiving services at any USC Student Health facility have the right
+Patients receiving services at any Student Health facility have the right:

 - To be treated with respect, consideration, and dignity.